 Uncertainty in the estimation of future benefit payments and premium receipts for long-term life insurance contracts arises from the unpredictability of long-term changes in overall levels of mortality and change in policyholders' behavior.
 The Group uses appropriate base tables of standard mortality according to the type of contract being written.
-An investigation into the actual experience of the Group over the last 10 years is carried out, and statistical methods are used to adjust the crude mortality rates and to produce a best estimate of expected mortality for the future.
+A study of the historical data available to the Group based on the experience of the last 10 years is carried out, and statistical methods are used to adjust the crude mortality rates and to produce a best estimate of expected mortality for the future.